 Awaiting FE: This PR can be reviewed, but should not be merged until the front end is ready

-Other prefixes are acceptable if the purpose of the branch does not fit into these categories, but a branch name should always be prefixed (if nothing else, this helps us to distinguish between the default branches of master and staging)
+Other prefixes are acceptable if the purpose of the branch does not fit into these categories, but a branch name should always be prefixed.

 When submitting a pull request, make sure address the following: